 Notes on Theory, the Body, and Evil

-First published in Radio 11.8.16 by Essay Press
+Originally published in Radio 11.8.16 by Essay Press

 After reading Louis Menand’s article “The de Man Case” in The New Yorker two years ago, I began to wonder about evil and its implications in, theory and, and itstheir implications in contemporary writing practices.
 Now more than ever, I continue to track such reverberations.